Meeex2/cuda/README.md

    ### Future Work
    - Investigate the impact of ReLU² on model convergence and accuracy.
    - Explore techniques to address potential numerical stability issues with large positive inputs.

+   ## Day 48
+   **File:** `qlora_quant.cu`

+   ### Summary
+   Implemented the first stage of the QLoRA (Quantization for Low-Rank Adaptation) algorithm using CUDA.
+QLoRA is a technique that enables fine-tuning of large language models with reduced memory requirements by quantizing the model weights.
+This implementation focuses on the quantization aspect of QLoRA, where FP16 weights are quantized to INT4 representation.

+   ### Key Concepts
+   1. **Weight Quantization**:
+      - Quantized FP16 weights to INT4 format to reduce memory requirements.
+      - Used a block-wise quantization approach where each block of weights is quantized independently.
+      - Computed scaling factors for each block to minimize quantization error.

+   2. **CUDA Kernel for Quantization**:
+      - Each thread processes a subset of weights within a block.
+      - Computes the absolute maximum value within each block to determine the scaling factor.
+      - Quantizes the weights by scaling and rounding to the nearest integer within the INT4 range [-8, 7].

+   3. **CUDA Kernel for Dequantization**:
+      - Converts the quantized INT4 weights back to FP16 format.
+      - Uses the scaling factors to recover the approximate original values.
+      - Enables verification of the quantization-dequantization process by measuring the RMSE.

+   4. **Performance and Accuracy**:
+      - Measured the Root Mean Square Error (RMSE) between the original weights and the dequantized weights.
+      - The RMSE of 4.064262e-02 indicates a reasonable approximation, suitable for fine-tuning purposes.

+   ### Results
+   - **Dequantization RMSE**: 4.064262e-02

+   ### Future Work
+   - Implement the second stage of QLoRA: Low-Rank Adaptation (LoRA) for efficient fine-tuning.
+   - Explore different quantization strategies to improve accuracy.
+   - Benchmark the performance and memory savings of the complete QLoRA implementation.
+   - Test the impact of quantization on model accuracy for various downstream tasks.